openhab/openhab-addons/bundles/org.openhab.binding.tacmi/README.md

   * Send numeric values to analog CAN-inputs defined in TAPPS2

-Depending on what you want to archive either the "Schema API Page" or the CoE way might be better.
+Depending on what you want to achieve, either the "Schema API Page" or the CoE way might be better.
 As rough guidance: Anything you want to provide to the TA equipment it has to work / operate with the CoE might be better.
 If you plan things mainly for user interaction the "Schema API Page" might be better.

 ## Prerequisites